6 Ways to reduce stress in the workplace

 Employers have a legal obligation to provide reasonable adjustments to anyone with mental health disabilities.

 These are practical changes which enable a disabled person to work to the best of their ability.
-A common reasonable adjustment for a disabled person includes changing their workplace tasks, environment, and cultures.
+A common reasonable adjustment for a disabled person includes changing their everyday tasks, environment, and cultures.

 If these are neglected, the employee could raise a disability discrimination claim.
 These often result in facing court attendance, compensation penalties, and reputational damages.